osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 Obviously macros should be used in bnd to remove the inevitable redundancy.

-A bundle that wants to use a web resource should create a requirement to the provided capability.
+A bundle that wants to use a Web Resource should create a requirement against the provided capability.
 For example:

 	Require-Capability: \
 		osgi.enroute.webresource; \